shaik1002/biggitlabbomb/doc/user/project/settings/project_access_tokens.md

 1. In **Permissions**, select or clear the **Users can create project access tokens and group access tokens in this group** checkbox.

 Even when creation is disabled, you can still use and revoke existing project access tokens.

-## Access token expiration

-Whether your existing project access tokens have expiry dates automatically applied depends on what GitLab offering you have, and when you upgraded to GitLab 16.0 or later:

-- On GitLab.com, during the 16.0 milestone, existing project access tokens without an expiry date were automatically given an expiry date of 365 days later than the current date.
-- On GitLab self-managed, if you upgraded from GitLab 15.11 or earlier to GitLab 16.0 or later:
-  - On or before July 23, 2024, existing project access tokens without an expiry date were automatically given an expiry date of 365 days later than the current date.
-    This change is a breaking change.
-  - On or after July 24, 2024, existing project access tokens without an expiry date did not have an expiry date set.

-On GitLab self-managed, if you do a new install of one of the following GitLab versions, your existing project access tokens do not have expiry dates automatically applied:

-- 16.0.9
-- 16.1.7
-- 16.2.10
-- 16.3.8
-- 16.4.6
-- 16.5.9
-- 16.6.9
-- 16.7.9
-- 16.8.9
-- 16.9.10
-- 16.10.9
-- 16.11.7
-- 17.0.5
-- 17.1.3
-- 17.2.1

 ## Bot users for projects